litonarefin/brooklyn-demo-importer/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Registers custom post types and custom fields for the Brooklyn WordPress Theme
+Registers custom post types and custom fields for the Polmo WordPress Theme

 == Description ==

-**The Brooklyn Lite Demo Importer plugin is meant to be used only with the Brooklyn Lite WordPress theme.**
+**The Polmo Lite Demo Importer plugin is meant to be used only with the Polmo Lite WordPress theme.**

-This sets up the demo content configuration for the [Brooklyn WordPress Theme](https://prowptheme.com/themes/brooklyn/)
+This sets up the demo content configuration for the [Polmo WordPress Theme](https://prowptheme.com/themes/polmo-business-wordpress-theme/)

 == Installation ==

-1. Go to Plugins > Add New and search for Brooklyn Lite Demo Importer.
+1. Go to Plugins > Add New and search for Polmo Lite Demo Importer.
 Install and activate it.
 2. That's it.
 No configuration needed.

 == Frequently Asked Questions ==

-= Can I use "Brooklyn" WordPress Theme without Elementor Plugin? = Yes, You can use Brooklyn WordPress Theme without Elementor Plugin.
+= Can I use "Polmo" WordPress Theme without Elementor Plugin? = Yes, You can use Polmo WordPress Theme without Elementor Plugin.

 == Screenshots ==